tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex.md

 - `/\./g`: => matches a single “.” character, not the wildcard notation.
 - `\\` => dùng để escape a bach slash

+___

+In your source code, you have to keep in mind which characters get special treatment inside strings by your programming language.
+That is because those characters are processed by the compiler, before the regex library sees the string.
+So the regex `1\+1=2` must be written as `"1\\+1=2"` in C++ code.
+The C++ compiler turns the escaped backslash in the source code into a single backslash in the string that is passed on to the regex library.
+To match `c:\temp`, you need to use the regex `c:\\temp`.
+As a string in C++ source code, this regex becomes `"c:\\\\temp"`.
+Four backslashes to match a single one indeed.

+## Non-Printable Characters

+- `\t` match a tab character (ASCII 0x09)
+- `\r` for carriage return (0x0D)
+- `\n` for line feed (0x0A)

+Remember that Windows text files use `\r\n` to terminate lines, while UNIX text files use `\n`.
+Some flavors use \R to match a single line break and treat \r\n as an indivisible pair.

 ## The dot `.` Any Character

-The **wildcard character** `.` will match one single character of any kind, including special characters and white space characters (except line breaks).
+The **wildcard character** `.` will match one single character of any kind, including special characters and white space characters (except only line breaks).
 The wildcard is also called dot and period.
 For example, if you wanted to match ==hug, huh, hut, and hum==, you can use the regex `/hu./` to match all four words.

 The escaped character `\.` matches a single literal dot character.

+Use the dot **sparingly**.
+Often, a character class or negated character class is faster and more precise.

 ## Flags

 Flags change the output of the expression.
 That's why flags are also called **modifiers**.
 Flags determine whether the typed expression treats text as separate lines, is case sensitivity, or finds all matches.

-You can match both cases using the `i` flag.
+regex engines are case sensitive by default.
+But you can tell it to match both cases using the `i` flag.
 An example of using this flag is `/ignorecase/i`.
 This expression can match the three strings: ignorecase, igNoreCase, and IgnoreCase.

 The **global flag** `//g` causes the expression to select all matches.
 If not specified it will only select the _first match_ (return after first match).